facebookarchive/xcbuild/README.md

 ### Getting Started

 To learn about xcbuild, start with the techincal overview above.
-Each of the components of xcbulid is documented in the `Headers` directory, with both module and API documentation available.
+Each of the components of xcbuild is documented in the `Headers` directory, with both module and API documentation available.

 If you're new to xcbuild, we have a [list of issues](https://github.com/facebook/xcbuild/labels/starter) designed for new contributors to get started in the codebase.
 We're always happy to help people working on these issues and learning about xcbuild.

 ### Style

-C++ can be complex, so xcbuild tries to stick with a reasonable subset modeled after Swift, Rust, and other better langages.
+C++ can be complex, so xcbuild tries to stick with a reasonable subset modeled after Swift, Rust, and other modern langages.
 Prefer immutable structures and classes.
 Prefer passing by const reference, and avoid non-const references.
+Templates are avoided when possible.
 Exceptions and RTTI are not used.

 ### Contributor License Agreement ("CLA")